yasinSahyar/WebProject-SamsaResturant/README.md

 2. **Install dependencies**
    ```bash
    npm install

    ```
+   Express

+Express: A fast web framework for Node.js used to build the backend server.
+It provides a simple API for handling routes, middleware, and HTTP requests.

+bcrypt

+bcrypt: Used for hashing passwords to ensure user security.
+This ensures passwords are stored securely, making it difficult for unauthorized parties to access them.

+uuid

+uuid: Generates unique tokens for password reset purposes.
+This ensures that each reset token is unique and secure.

+nodemon

+nodemon: A utility to automatically restart the server during development whenever files change.
+It enhances the development workflow by eliminating the need to manually restart the server.

+dotenv

+dotenv: Loads environment variables from a .env file, typically used for storing sensitive information like database credentials and API keys securely.
 3. **Start the server**
    Use nodemon to start the server with automatic reload during development.
    ```bash